-During the years ended July 31, 2021 and 2020, the University received payments on prior year promises to give of \$4.9 million and \$4.2 million, respectively.
+During the years ended July 31, 2022 and 2021, the University received payments on prior year promises to give of \$11.2 million and \$4.9 million, respectively.

-Beneficial interests include assets held by external trustees totaled \$15.2 million at July 31, 2021 and \$40.0 million at July 31, 2020.
-During the year ended July 31, 2021, \$35.2 million of beneficial interests were reclassified to assets held as trustee or agent when the University became co-trustee.
+Beneficial interests include assets held by external trustees and totaled \$17.5 million at July 31, 2022 and \$15.2 million at July 31, 2021.
+During the years ended July 31, 2022 and 2021, \$1.1 million and \$35.2 million of beneficial interests were reclassified to assets held as trustee or agent when the University became trustee and co-trustee, respectively.

 In the event beneficial interests and contributions receivable are deemed uncollectable, they are charged to expense as a component of other non-operating revenues and expenses.
-No beneficial interests or contributions receivable were written off during the years ended July 31, 2021 and July 31, 2020.
+During the year ended July 31, 2022 \$222,000 of beneficial interests and contributions receivable were written off.
+No beneficial interests or contributions receivable were written off during the year ended July 31, 2021.

-As of the years ended July 31, 2021 and 2020, promises to give in the net amount of \$50.0 million and \$58.4 million were received but not recognized, respectively.
+As of the years ended July 31, 2022 and 2021, promises to give in the net amount of \$67.3 million and \$50.0 million were received but not recognized, respectively.
+These promises are designated for a variety of purposes, including academic programming, student and general purposes.
 Promises to give may not be recognized because a donor has not provided sufficient documentation, the promise is conditional, or the promise is revocable.
 When conditional promises to give become unconditional, they will be recorded and generally will be restricted for endowment, operations, and capital projects as stipulated by the donor.